kenoaljiji/persons-cms/README.md

 - **Admin Login**: Admins can log in through the `/admin` route using the default credentials:
   - **Username**: `admin`
   - **Password**: `admin1234`

-**Note**: Same password is for the live demo https://persons-cms.keni.ba/admin
+  - **Note**: Same password and username is for the live demo https://persons-cms.keni.ba/admin

 ### Admin Dashboard